grantj-re3/HandyOtherDoco/COVID-19/README_COVID_HerdImmunity.md

 Here I list what I feel are the important points from the references section.

 - Herd immunity is when most of a population is immune to an infectious disease and this provides indirect protection to those who are not immune to the disease.
+[1]
 - One of the aims of achieving herd immunity is to keep vulnerable groups who cannot get vaccinated protected from the disease.
+[2]
 - Typically immunity comes from either being exposed to the disease or having a vaccine.
+[3]
 - Vaccines train our immune systems to create antibodies that fight the disease but without making us sick.
+[2]
 - It appears that people previously infected with COVID and people who have had a vaccine can be infected a second time.
+[2]
 - It is very unlikely that COVID will be eradicated.
+[1]
 - The proportion of the population that must be vaccinated against COVID-19 to begin inducing herd immunity is not known, but estimates are 60-90%.
-- Several factors may affect the herd immunity threshold incuding new variants, change in human behaviour and how much vaccines prevent transmission.
+- Several factors may affect the herd immunity threshold including new variants, change in human behaviour and how much vaccines prevent transmission.
+[4]
 - Herd immunity should be thought of as a gradient rather than a single number.
+[5]
 - Even if we don't achieve herd immunity, the more people that are vaccinated:
-  + those people are less likely to get sick, to go to the hospital, or die
+  + those people are less likely to get sick, to go to the hospital, or die [7]
   + those people are less likely to spread the virus, hence:
-    * others will be less likely to get sick, to go to the hospital, or die
+    * others will be less likely to get sick, to go to the hospital, or die [6]
-    * unvaccinated people will be more protected
+    * unvaccinated people will be more protected [1]\[2]\[5]
     * [the less stress on the health system (e.g. availability of staff and beds in hospitals and other health care settings)]